are no longer shy about entering areas which either used to be considered men’s

 These are not “female biker gangs.”
 They are recognized 501(c)3 charitable organizations.

 They are recognized by their communities as professional and family-friendly, and known for their toughness, dedication to their rides, and charities.

-The advantages after fifty of doing road sports are that it boosts mental strength, makes the brain more active, and helps in maintaining a fit and healthy lifestyle.
+The advantages over the age of 50 of doing road sports are that it boosts mental strength, makes the brain more active, and helps in maintaining a fit and healthy lifestyle.

 There is a famous saying that getting older makes you wiser, not weak.

 Jessica Ho, with Carolyn V. Hamilton

 Jessica Ho is a traveler by heart.
 Along with frequently penning her thoughts related to travel experiences, she is an avid biker and an expert reviewer of motorcycle adventure products.
 She makes her home in Delacombe Victoria, Australia.
 Learn more at her website www.frontrunneroutfitters.com